blurgyy/dt/docs/config/groups.md

 - `hostname_sep`: `"@@"`
 - `method`: `"Symlink"`

+References to those keys can be found at [Key References](/config/key-references).

 :::tip
 So far we have not explained why does `dt-cli` sync files in such a (somewhat complex) manner.
 You might ask: